 Honestly, this is one of the most important pieces of gear.
 Every fly fisherman should have a durable waterproof wading jacket.
 The Patagonia Minimalist is perfect for long days on the river.

 This is the pack I’ve been waiting for my whole life.
-20 liters is perfect for layers, gear, camera, lightweight sleeping bag, food, stove, etc.…
+Patagonia nailed this one, 20 liters is perfect for layers, gear, camera, lightweight sleeping bag, food, stove, etc.…

 The most important things I look for in waders are flexibility and durability.
 There is nothing better than being able to nimble along stones, take a slip, and still be waterproof.
 The Rio Gallegos do just that!
 The anatomically shaped knees and upper reduce drag and provide flexibility both in the river and in the woods.
 They are the world’s toughest, and most puncture resistant waders on the market!